FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Results Analysis

 \subsubsection{Spatial Attention Prediction}

-Table~\ref{tab:saliency_all_datasets} reports quantitative results for driver attention prediction across four datasets.
+Table~\ref{tab:bdda_indomain} and Table~\ref{tab:zero_shot_transfer} report quantitative results for driver attention prediction across four datasets.
+Table~\ref{tab:bdda_indomain} evaluates in-domain performance on BDD-A under both fully supervised and few-shot regimes.
+Table~\ref{tab:zero_shot_transfer} evaluates zero-shot transfer to DADA-2000, DR(eye)VE, and W3D, where all baselines are trained on full BDD-A and FSDAM uses only 90 samples.
 All reproduced models were trained on BDD-A for consistency.
 FSDAM provides a strong balance between sample efficiency and predictive accuracy.
 With only 90 training samples, it reaches performance that aligns with or exceeds models trained on much larger datasets, including W3D with $\sim$70K frames, DADA-2000 with 658K frames, and DR(eye)VE with 555K frames.